I'm leaving a legacy of health for women to come.

 We will ask you to complete follow-up questionnaires every two to three years.
 The follow-up questionnaires or interview will let us update your health status in more detail than we can with the Annual Health Updates.
 The follow-up questionnaires will also allow us to ask questions that will address any new theories about breast cancer that may arise.

 We want you to let us know about changes in your address, phone number, or e-mail address as soon as possible.
-You may use the Contact Information Update Forms we send you each year.
-Or, if you like, you can e-mail the Sister Study at email@example.com or complete the Anytime Update e-mail form on our website.
-However, be mindful that we cannot protect your personal information via this email format therefore if you would like to contact us about information that is sensitive in nature, we encourage you instead to call us toll-free at 877-4SISTER (877-474-7837) and follow directions for enrolled participants.
+You can complete the Anytime Update form on our website or call us toll-free at 877-4SISTER (877-474-7837).
+You can also e-mail the Sister Study at firstname.lastname@example.org, however, be mindful that we cannot protect your personal information via this email format.

 It is important to us that you learn results from this study as soon as possible.
 We will send you regular newsletters with highlights of study results.
 Results of the study will be published in scientific journals.
 A list of published article and links can be found on the Published Articles page of this website.

 No. Most of the tests we will do are for research purposes only.
 They are not intended to be used as diagnostic tests or to make decisions about your medical care.
 Furthermore, we will not do all tests for all participants in the study and it may be many years before we test your blood. ;Some of the tests are very expensive and it is efficient to do them only on blood samples from women who develop breast cancer and a small percentage of the women who don’t.
 In order to get valid answers, for many tests, we plan to wait until women in the study have been followed for at least 5 years.